DVBFinder/hellobox8/README.md

 ```

 ## Exception handle
-> For some unexpected reason, your hellobox 8 may crash, and fail to start properly.
+> For some unexpected reason, your Hellobox 8 may crash, and fail to start properly.
 Don't panic, check it out:
 >
 **Turn on the Hellobox 8 power, and check the panel LED display**